saeed349/Microservices-Based-Algorithmic-Trading-System-V-2.0/README.md

  ![MBATS](public/images/architecture.png)
 ## Quickstart

 Please use this repository for the infrastructure and for all the Quant Trading business logic use the orignal [MBATS](https://github.com/saeed349/Microservices-Based-Algorithmic-Trading-System) repo.

-1. Downlod/Clone the Github Repository
+1. Downlod/Clone the Github Repository (current)
 2. Run docker compose, to start with 5 celery workers:
  ```docker-compose -f "docker-compose.yml" up --build -d scale worker=5```
 First run would take some time as all the Docker base images need to be downloaded.